sqlilabs/WorkshopManager/README.md

 It was also an internal project at that time, so some comments are in French (which will be fixed quickly) but sadly most of the GIT commit comments too, and that can't be fixed...

-Finally, the project was hosted in Bitbucket, and during the import of bug trackers some errors occured (because of our french accents ^^), then the ID in Github are (Bitbucket ID + 2) which help to understand some GIT comments
+Finally, the project was hosted in Bitbucket, and during the import of bug trackers some errors occurred (because of our french accents ^^), then the ID in Github are (Bitbucket ID + 2) which help to understand some GIT comments

 ## Bugs and feature requests